MendenLab/TwinWeaver/README.md

 ## 🧞🧞 Genie Digital Twin (GDT)

-> **Note:** The specific implementation, training, and evaluation code for the GDT model mentioned in the TwinWeaver paper is located in a **separate repository**.
-This repository contains the core `twinweaver` framework.
+> **Note:** The specific implementation, training, and evaluation code for the GDT model mentioned in the TwinWeaver paper is located in [MendenLab/GDT](https://github.com/MendenLab/GDT).

 GDT is a pan-cancer model instantiated using TwinWeaver, trained on over 93,000 patients across 20 cancer types.